Lighting Fireworks Remotely

 Parallel wiring is where each igniter is wired independently into the same cue.

-Series wiring is useful if you’re using consumer e-matches and have a line of fireworks, for example a row of candles, which you want to wire up to fire together without having to run each igniter back to the firing module.
+Series wiring is useful if you’re using e-matches and have a line of fireworks, for example a row of candles, which you want to wire up to fire together without having to run each igniter back to the firing module.
 Parallel wiring usually allows more igniters to be fired at once.

 However you wire your igniters, it is important not to mix different types of igniters on the same cue and Talon igniters must always be wired in parallel.

-It is strongly recommended though that with multiple igniters from one cue you test the exact combination of firing system, igniter and wiring that you intend to use prior to your show (without it connected to a firework) to ensure your system can handle it.
+So it is strongly recommended though that with multiple igniters from one cue you test the exact combination of firing system, igniter and wiring that you intend to use prior to your show (without it connected to a firework) to ensure your system can handle it.

 Images below: Gel connectors, a close-up view, and the correct tool to crimp them closed.